gogins/csound-webserver-opcodes/README.md

 # webkit_open_html

-`webkit_open_html` - opens a new top-level window and displays in it the content defined by the S_html parameter, typically a multi-line string constant contained within the `{{` and `}}` delimiters.
+`webkit_open_html` - Opens a new top-level window and displays in it the content defined by the S_html parameter, typically a multi-line string constant contained within the `{{` and `}}` delimiters.